RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/factory__defs_8hpp.md

         using boost::enable_shared_from_this;
 #endif

-        template<typename T>
+        /// Generic function base used by the scanner.
+Can be Likelihood, observables, etc. template<typename T>
         class Function_Base;

-        template<typename T>
+        /// Functor that deletes a Function_Base functor template<typename T>
         class Function_Deleter;

-        template<typename T>
+        /// Generic ptr that takes ownership of a Function_Base.
+This is how a plugin will call a function. template<typename T>
         class scan_ptr;

-        template<typename ret, typename... args>
+        /// Base function for the object that is upputed by "set_purpose". template<typename ret, typename... args>
         class Function_Base <ret (args...)> : public enable_shared_from_this<Function_Base <ret (args...)>>
         {